Maroon 5: 2009–2012: Hands All Over

 Levine stated that he believed the band was reaching its peak and may make one more album before disbanding.
 He explained, "Eventually I want to focus on being a completely different person because I don't know if I want to do this into my 40s and 50s and beyond, like the Rolling Stones".
 Levine later dispelled any rumors of the band breaking up, saying: "I love what I do and think that, yes, it might be tiring and complicated at times [but] we don't have any plans on disbanding any time soon".

-In January 2009, Maroon 5 performed at the Renaissance Hotel in Washington, D.C. for the "Declare Yourself" event in honor of the inauguration of President Barack Obama.
+In January 2009, Maroon 5 performed at the Renaissance Hotel in Washington, D.C., for the "Declare Yourself" event in honor of the inauguration of President Barack Obama.
 The band recorded a cover version of "The Way You Look Tonight", which appeared on the Frank Sinatra tribute album His Way, Our Way.
 It was also included on the soundtrack to the 2010 film Valentine's Day.

 Maroon 5's third studio album was recorded in mid 2009 in Switzerland, where the band was joined by record producer Robert John "Mutt" Lange.
 During the band's time on touring along with artists and groups are served as opening acts for the Back to School Tour in November, with Kate Earl and Fitz and the Tantrums and the Palm Trees & Power Lines Tour in 2010, with OneRepublic, Bruno Mars, Kris Allen, Ry Cuming, VV Brown, Owl City and actor Jason Segel, respectively.
 The band's third album titled Hands All Over, was released on September 21, 2010.
-On the Billboard 200, the album debuted at number two behind Zac Brown Band's album You Get What You Give.
+It debuted at number two on the Billboard 200.
 Despite the high placement on the Billboard 200 only 142,000 copies were sold, which was relatively weak compared to their previous album It Won't Be Soon Before Long, which debuted at number one with 429,000 copies.
 The album received mixed reviews from music critics, though many of them praised it for its production.
 The first single of the album "Misery", was released on June 22, 2010, and peaking at number 14 on the Billboard Hot 100.
 In February 2011, Maroon 5 headlined the Super Bowl XLV pre-show with special guest Keith Urban, where the band performing their songs including "Misery" and "Never Gonna Leave This Bed".
 During a promotion by Coca-Cola in March 2011, the band participated in a special studio session during which, with the help of musician PJ Morton, they only had 24 hours to write a completely original song.
 After their time was up, the song "Is Anybody Out There" was released on the Coca-Cola website for free download.